Linking Remote Sensing and Ecological Modelling

 Forest fragments of the Brazilian Atlantic Forest in the North-East of Brazil, surround by sugar cane plantations.
 Photo: Mateus de Dantas de Paula

-We also use satellite images to analyze how tropical rainforests in the Amazon region and coastal tropical forests are spatially distributed – affected by forest fragmentation.
-Because of deforestation of tropical rainforests in Brazil, significantly more carbon has been lost than was previously assumed.
+We also use satellite images to analyze forest fragmentation for whole continents (at high spatial resolution, e.g. for the tropics).
+Because of deforestation in the Amazonl, significantly more carbon has been lost than was previously assumed.
 To estimate additional carbon emissions at the forest edges, we developed a new approach that integrates results from remote sensing, ecology and forest modelling.
 The effect of degradation has been underestimated in fragmented forest areas, since it was not possible before to calculate the loss of biomass at forest edges and the higher emission of carbon dioxide.
-In a nutshell, ecological modelling can play an important role for remote sensing in various ways.

 Selected Publications